aws-ia/terraform-aws-eks-blueprints/UPGRADE-5.0.md

     - Fargate profile:
       - `fargate_profile_defaults` to allow setting common parameters once across all Fargate profiles created (and can be overriden by individual Fargate profile definitions)
       - `self_managed_node_group_defaults` to allow setting common parameters once across all self-managed node groups created (and can be overriden by individual self-managed node group definitions)
+      - `eks_managed_node_group_defaults` to allow setting common parameters once across all managed node groups created (and can be overriden by individual managed node group definitions)
 4. Removed outputs:

     - Fargate profile: